When Someone Dies Abroad

 How long does repatriation take?

-Typically 3 to 6 weeks.
-The process can take longer if there is a post-mortem examination, a criminal investigation, or if the country has complex bureaucratic procedures.
+Usually several weeks.
+You can only bring someone home once all local procedures are finished, so the timing depends on the country.
+It takes longer if there is a post-mortem examination, a criminal investigation, or complex local paperwork.
 Countries with mandatory autopsies or those where the death was unexpected may add several weeks to the timeline.

 Can I fly out to be with them?